openownership/data-standard/docs/examples/index.rst

 A single, direct beneficial owner
 ----------------------------------------------------------------

-Three statements (Entity, Person and Relationship) that describe the 100% beneficial ownership of Profitech Ltd by Jennifer Hewitson-Smith.
+Three statements (Entity, Person and Relationship) that describe the beneficial ownership (and 100% legal ownership) of Profitech Ltd by Jennifer Hewitson-Smith.

 .. literalinclude:: ../../examples/bods-package.json
     :language: json